MicrosoftDocs/globalization/globalization/testing/what-to-look-for-when-testing.md

 #### Chinese

 China has two different sort orders, one by pronunciation and one by stroke order.
-The results will vary based on the sort order the user chooses.
+The results vary based on the sort order the user chooses.

 | Pronunciation Order | Unicode Value | PinYin | Stroke Order | Unicode Value | PinYin |
 |--- | --- | --- | --- | --- | --- |